YukiYotsu/UHAILab/README.md

 ```
 poetry install
 ```
-When executing the command, you might be lead to the following notification:
+When executing the command, you might be led to the following notification:
 ```
 Installing the current project: poetry-testi (0.1.0)
 The current project could not be installed: [Errno 2] No such file or directory: '~/poetry-testi/README.md'